Corporate crime

+In criminology, Pearce and Tombs define corporate crime as:

+Illegal acts or omissions, punishable by the state under administrative, civil or criminal law which are the result of deliberate decision making or culpable negligence within a legitimate formal organisation.
+These acts or omissions are based in legitimate, formal, business organisations, made in accordance with the normative goals, standard operating procedures, and/or cultural norms of the organisation, and are intended to benefit the corporation itself.

-In criminology, corporate crime refers to crimes committed by either a corporation (i.e. a legal person having a separate legal personality from the natural persons that manage its activities), or by individuals acting on behalf of a corporation or other business entity (for example see vicarious liability).
-Corporate crimes can be seen as distinct from other workplace crimes like white-collar crime because illegalities are committed for and congruent with the goals of legitimate (i.e. registered) companies, such as price fixing or circumventing health and safety regulation.
+These crimes are committed by legal persons (e.g. a company, as opposed to a natural person) or individuals acting on behalf of a company or other business entity (for example see vicarious liability).
+Corporate crime is distinct from other workplace crimes like white-collar crime because illegalities are committed for and congruent with the goals of legitimate (i.e. registered) companies, such as safety crime or price fixing.
+The principles of rational choice theory and rational actors are foundational to corporate crime.

 Corporate crimes involving health and safety offences may result in nearly 3 million work-related fatalities from injuries and ill-health every year worldwide, as the International Labour Organisation estimates that 2.93 million workers die each year from work-related factors (see Occupational safety and health).
-Overall, however, discussions on corporate crime are not usually prominent in academic, political, or public discourse.
-Many academics, such as Tombs and Whyte (2007), note the relative obscurity of corporate crime in discussions concerning criminology.
+Overall, discussions on corporate crime are not usually prominent in academic, political, or public discourse.
+Many academics, such as Tombs and Whyte, note the relative obscurity of corporate crime in discussions concerning criminology.